Joz3d/Galaxy-Apple-Wallet/README.txt

-Galaxy Apple Wallet v2.0
+Galaxy Apple Wallet v2.1
-by Luke Jozwiak (lukejoz at the most popular email service) Last Updated: 23 May 2018
+by Luke Jozwiak (lukejoz at the most popular email service) Last Updated: 25 October 2022

 1. About
 2. Requirements